ViridianCloud/chrome/README.md

 # How it works

-browserless listens for both incoming websocket requests, generally issued by most libraries, as well as pre-build REST APIs to do common functions (PDF generation, images and so on).
+headless-chrome listens for both incoming websocket requests, generally issued by most libraries, as well as pre-build REST APIs to do common functions (PDF generation, images and so on).
 When a websocket connects to browserless it invokes Chrome and proxies your request into it.
 Once the session is done then it closes and awaits for more connections.
 Some libraries use Chrome's HTTP endpoints, like `/json` to inspect debug-able targets, which browserless also supports.

 Your application still runs the script itself (much like a database interaction), which gives you total control over what library you want to choose and when to do upgrades.
 This is preferable over other solutions as Chrome is still breaking their debugging protocol quite frequently.

 # Docker

-> See more options on our [full documentation site](https://docs.browserless.io/docs/docker.html).

-1. `docker run -p 3000:3000 browserless/chrome`
+1. `docker run -p 3000:3000 viridiancloud/chrome`
 2. Visit `http://localhost:3000/` to use the interactive debugger.
-3. See more at our [docker repository](https://hub.docker.com/r/browserless/chrome/).

 # Live Debugger

 ![Browserless Debugger](https://raw.githubusercontent.com/browserless/chrome/master/assets/demo.gif)

-browserless comes with _two_ methods of debugging.
+headless-chrome comes with _two_ methods of debugging.
 The first is a web-based debugger for trying out small chunks of code without setting up a new project.
 You can see our public-facing [debugger here](https://chrome.browserless.io/).

 The second method is an active-session debugger.
 When browserless runs http requests, and puppeteer sessions, it keeps track of some browser state, and makes those sessions available for debugging.
 You can simply load the web-based debugger in the browser, and click the menu icon in the top-left.
 It'll reveal all currently running sessions and a link to "view" them in Chrome's remote devtools.
 You can also query the `/session` API to get a JSON representation of sessions as well.